alliance-pcsg/primo-explore-library-hud/README.md

 <!-- ![Build Status](https://api.travis-ci.org/Alliance-PCJWG/primo-explore-clickable-logo.svg?branch=master) -->

 ## Features
-A "heads-up display" (HUD) is added to the "new search" page to display basic information about one or more libraries.
+A "heads-up display" (HUD) component can be added to the "new search" page (or elsewhere) to display basic information about one or more libraries.
 The libraries can be configured with an image, useful links, contact information, and open hours optionally fetched using a web service.

 ### Screenshot
 ![screenshot](screenshot.png)